nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

 Electrical
 ^^^^^^^^^^

-Gap junctions are direct electrical connections between neurons.
+:ref:`Gap junctions <sim_gap_junctions>` are direct electrical connections between neurons.
 The respective membrane potentials are instantaneously coupled to each other.

 Chemical
 ^^^^^^^^

 Chemical synapses couple neurons in a delayed fashion, because of the conversion of electrical and chemical signals at the synapse.
-This process is captured by two major classes of models in NEST that either model input currents or conductances.
+This process is captured by two major classes of models in NEST that either model synaptic inputs as currents or conductances.

-   **Current-based models**
+   **Current-based (CUBA) models**

    .. grid:: 1 2 2 2